rkyleg/scope/armadillo/doc/settings.md

 Specify settings for the look and naming of the plugins.
 This is only for initial loading.
 If you move the plugins around, the window state will be saved on close and this setting will be ignored.

-- activePlugins - these are the plugins loaded on start
 - plugins - plugin specific settings